josephburgess/nvumi/README.md

 ## Acknowledgements

 - **[Snacks.nvim](https://github.com/folke/snacks.nvim):**
-  Folke needs no introduction given his super-human contributions to the community.
+  Thanks @folke for the incredible plugin.
 The `lua` code runner built into the Scratch buffer inspired this idea in the first place.
+Thanks also also for your super-human contributions to the community in general!
 - **[numi](https://github.com/nikolaeu/numi):**
   Thanks for providing an amazing natural language calculator.